Skip to main content

 Sources

 Mosquitoes need only a small amount of water to complete their lifecycle.
-Even just a bottle cap of water can be a breeding locations for mosquitoes!
+Even just a bottle cap of water can be a breeding location for mosquitoes!

 Water that collects underneath buildings, in storm drains, vaults and other underground sites are significant sources of mosquito development in San Mateo County.
 These sources are the preferred habitat of the northern house mosquito (Culex pipiens), which is an efficient vector of West Nile virus.
 Adults of Culex pipiens are most abundant during the summer.
 However, in San Mateo County, they can emerge throughout the year, particularly in sheltered underground sources.
 A significant amount of the District’s mosquito control operations are targeted at mosquitoes developing in underground sources.
 Learn more about each of these sources below: